Docker security

 Benefits and Use Cases

 A router on a stick offers several advantages, making it an attractive option for various scenarios.
-First, it provides cost savings by reducing the number of physical router interfaces required.
+First, it saves costs by reducing the number of physical router interfaces required.
 Second, it simplifies network management by centralizing routing configurations.
-This technique is particularly useful in environments where VLANs are prevalent, such as educational institutions, large enterprises, or multi-tenant buildings.
+This technique is beneficial in environments where VLANs are prevalent, such as educational institutions, large enterprises, or multi-tenant buildings.

 Deploying Stretched VLANs/LAN Extensions